 The Darwin Aboriginal Art Fair (DAAF) is an annual event that showcases the contemporary fine art of more than 70 Aboriginal and Torres Strait Islander Art Centres.
 The Fair is held in Darwin, on Larrakia Country.

-The Darwin Aboriginal Art Fair (affectionately known as DAAF) provides an amazing and genuine opportunity for arts industry buyers, and art and design aficionados, to purchase art directly from Indigenous owned and incorporated Art Centres.
+DAAF provides a unique opportunity for arts industry buyers, and art and design lovers, to purchase art directly from Indigenous owned and incorporated Art Centres.

-DAAF was originally conceived and designed to complement the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA).
-DAAF also celebrates the National Indigenous Music Awards and the Garma Festival which are also held over the same week.
+The Fair was originally conceived to complement the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA).
+It also celebrates the National Indigenous Music Awards and Garma Festival and proudly sits under the umbrella of the Darwin Festival.
+These prestigious events are held in the same period and together, mark the most significant national festival of national Aboriginal and Torres Strait Islander arts in the world.

-Visitors can experience art and design from established and emerging artists, that chart the future of this vibrant and evolving contemporary Indigenous art scene.
-The Darwin Aboriginal Art Fair boasts a program of artist workshops, spectacular traditional dance performances, children’s activity stations, film, fashion and more!
-DAAF can certainly guarantee a memorable experience for all who attend.
+DAAF boasts a vibrant program of artist workshops, spectacular traditional dance performances, children’s activity stations, film, fashion and more… guaranteeing a memorable experience for all who attend.